-The OnePlus 8 Pro and Samsung Galaxy S20 Plus are key smartphones for these two industry players.
+The OnePlus 8 Pro and Samsung Galaxy S20 Plus were key smartphones for these two industry players in 2020.
 On the one hand, OnePlus made a firm play for the flagship market, throwing its best technology into its 8 Pro model, with a somewhat controversially higher price tag to match.
 On the other, Samsung revamped its long-running Galaxy S lineup in 2020 with a new look and photography features as it looks to breathe a new lease of life into the series as we enter the 5G era.
 The Galaxy S20 Plus plays a key role as Samsung’s anticipated big seller, offering a more affordable entry point behind the obscenely expensive Galaxy S20 Ultra.
 So who wins in this OnePlus 8 Pro vs Samsung Galaxy S20 Plus battle?

 All about the displays

 Samsung Display provides the panels for both handsets and it’s no understatement to say that both phones aim for the best quality in the industry.
 Both great displays scored well in our testing suite, but the OnePlus 8 Pro nudged ahead to pinch the crown.